olivia3395/academic-homepage/about.md

 Reading became my quiet rebellion and lifelong companion.
 Whether it was Tang poetry or modern prose, fiction or essays, I found joy in **language’s ability to build bridges—between people, cultures, or simply moments of thought**.

+Of course, not everything in life is smooth sailing—especially when it involves heights or water!
+I have a **serious fear of heights** and have yet to conquer my lifelong inability to **swim**.
+Still, I believe every fear has a story, and someday I might trade my panic for paddling—just... not today!

 ---